Skip to main content

 1. Filter at the source: Drop uninteresting events in kernel space

-2. Use BPF maps wisely: Implement rate limiting and deduplication
+2. Use BPF maps wisely: Build rate limiting and deduplication directly into your maps

 3. Sample when appropriate: Not every packet needs inspection